 We founded Impulse to address the unique endpoint policy requirements of higher education and we understand the need to provide a flexible management framework to support diverse network architectures across multiple remote locations … all while supporting and protecting students, faculty, staff, and guests.

 And we do it faster and simpler than any other NAC or BYOD product available.
-SafeConnect integrates into existing network architecture with no changes or continuous manipulation of Layer2 network switch devices, wireless access points, or VPN concentrators required.
+SafeConnect integrates into your existing network architecture with no changes or continuous manipulation of Layer2 network switch devices, wireless access points, or VPN concentrators required.

 Where would you be without Impulse ?
 Touching every single switch on your network …

 As confirmed by Gartner and other industry analysts, the Higher Education sector represents the most dominant and progressive market for NAC adoption – and represents the extreme scenario for NAC deployments.

 What other industry has this same combination of a highly transient, unmanaged, diverse variety of device types; large-scale, complex, high-performance, agnostic networks; which serve tens-of-thousands of computer savvy users; in a highly collaborative, politically charged and opinionated environment?

 SafeConnect is the only solution that provides you with ease of management, ease of use, and proactive maintenance support services.
 SafeConnect’s key benefits include the following:

 The SafeConnect Enterprise Policy Manager offers a real-time Web-based dashboard interface that will enable an authorized policy administrator or help desk personnel to view quarantined devices for the entire enterprise or by user group.
 You can also locate a quarantined device based on IP address, MAC address, or user name.
 Designed to be intuitive and easy to use, the Policy Manager can be accessed from multiple locations and allows you to assign application and read/write level administrative privileges to policy administrators and help desk personnel based on their authentication credentials.